 Animal use for research, testing and teaching in New Zealand is regulated by Part 6 of the Animal Welfare Act 1999.
 This section is called 'The Use of Animals in Research, Testing and Teaching'.
-All other requirements of the Animal Welfare Act are exempt from Part 6, meaning that people using animals for animal experimentation are able to follow a separate set of rules.
+All other requirements of the Animal Welfare Act are largely exempt from Part 6, meaning that people using animals for animal experimentation are essentially able to follow a separate set of rules.
 The Ministry for Primary Industries oversees this legislation.

 Several requirements have to be met before institutions are legally allowed to use animals for research, testing or teaching.